Gloucestershire GAA

-The Gloucestershire County Board of the Gaelic Athletic Association (GAA) or Gloucester GAA, is one of the county boards outside Ireland and is responsible for the running of Gaelic Games in the South West of England and South Wales.
-With Scotland, Warwickshire, Lancashire, Hertfordshire, London and Yorkshire, the board makes up the British Provincial Board.
+The Gloucestershire County Board of the Gaelic Athletic Association (GAA), known as Gloucestershire GAA, is one of the county boards outside Ireland and is responsible for Gaelic games in South West England and Wales.
+The county board is also responsible for the Gloucestershire county teams.
+With Hertfordshire, Lancashire, London, Scotland, Warwickshire, and Yorkshire, the board makes up the British Provincial Board.